kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ## Prerequisites

-- SAP BTP, Kyma runtime as the target deployment environment.
+- Kyma as the target deployment environment.
 - The [Telemetry module](../../README.md) is added.
 For details, see [Quick Install](https://kyma-project.io/#/02-get-started/01-quick-install). <!-- This link differs for OS and SKR -->
 - If you want to use Istio access logs, make sure that the [Istio module](https://kyma-project.io/#/istio/user/README) is added.
 - An instance of [SAP Cloud Logging](https://help.sap.com/docs/cloud-logging?locale=en-US&version=Cloud) with OpenTelemetry enabled to ingest distributed traces.